The Angular Localization Function (ALF): a practical tool to measure solvent angular order with Molecular Density Functional Theory: Results and Discussion

 \subsection{Water as a solute}

 We start by considering the solvent structure around a water molecule in liquid water described by MDFT.
-The solute water is described by the SPC/E forcefield and the solvent functional also employs the direct correlation functions\cite{belloni_exact_2017} and forcefield parameters of SPC/E. The density was computed within a $25\times25\times25$~\AA$^3$ box discretized on 250$^3$ grid points, with 196 discrete orientations used to describe the rotation space spanned by the three Euler angles~\cite{ding_efficient_2017}.
+The solute water is described by the SPC/E forcefield and the solvent functional also employs the direct correlation functions\citen{belloni_exact_2017} and forcefield parameters of SPC/E. The density was computed within a $25\times25\times25$~\AA$^3$ box discretized on 250$^3$ grid points, with 196 discrete orientations used to describe the rotation space spanned by the three Euler angles~\citen{ding_efficient_2017}.
 Fig.~\ref{fig:water_along_OH_lonepairs} reports several quantities computed from the equilibrium density $\rho(\br,\bomega)$, along 2 particular axes: through an O-H bond (panel A), and along an oxygen to lone-pair direction panel (B).
 More precisely, the second direction is obtained from the former via $S_4$ improper rotation about the $C_2$ axis of the molecule.
-Results are reported as a function of the distance $r$ from the H or O atom in panels~\ref{fig:water_along_OH_lonepairs}a and~\ref{fig:water_along_OH_lonepairs}b, respectively.
-Specifically, we consider the oxygen density normalized by its bulk value, $n/n_0$ (black {solid} line), ALF (red {dashed} line) and $\DJS$ (blue {dashed} line), as well as the projection on the considered axis of the average local dipolar polarization density ({orange dotted} line),
+Results are reported as a function of the distance \gj{between the oxygen atom of the solvent and} the H or O atom \gj{of the solute} in panels~\ref{fig:water_along_OH_lonepairs}a and~\ref{fig:water_along_OH_lonepairs}b, respectively.
+Specifically, we consider the oxygen density normalized by its bulk value, $n/n_0$ (black {solid} line), $\alf$ (red {dashed} line) and $\DJS$ (blue {dashed} line), as well as the projection on the considered axis of the average local dipolar polarization density ({orange dotted} line),

 with ${\bf u}$ a unit vector in the relevant direction.
 The dimensionless dipolar polarization is defined as

 Since the sign of the projection $P_\parallel$ in the direction considered in Fig.~\ref{fig:water_along_OH_lonepairs}b is negative, we report $-P_\parallel$ in that case.
 The polarisation is in arbitrary units to be displayed on the same graph.